 Hello, and welcome!
 My name is Niko, and I am a Ph.D. candidate in my 6th and final year at the UC Santa Cruz Department of Linguistics.
 My primary advisor is Ivy Sichel.
+I received my B.A. in Linguistics from New York University (NYU) in 2019, with minors in Korean Language and Studio Art.

 I am a theoretical syntactician who studies the syntax and semantics of argument structure, verb decomposition, and locality.
 I am primarily interested in the following research questions: 1) What are the real grammatical objects/mechanisms that comprise the human linguistic system; 2) how are they best mapped to formal representations, and 3) how to argue empirically for or against the (non-)existence of a given formal object/mechanism and its hypothesized role in the grammar.
 I am interested in bringing diverse sets of cross-linguistic data to bear on long-standing theoretical questions, and I apply rigorous and creative methodology to my work.
 I am trained in syntactic theory and (psycho-)linguistic experimental design and execution, and I apply both areas of expertise to address questions on the nature of grammar, the building blocks it is composed of, and its formal organization.